AI in Human Resources Explained: Futurist & AI Expert Ian Khan on Workforce Management

 Ray Kurzweil: An author and futurist at , Kurzweil’s predictions on the singularity emphasize human-machine convergence, leading to enhanced human capabilities.

-Dr. Max Ortiz-Catalan: Based at Chalmers University of Technology, Ortiz-Catalan's work in neuromuscular interfaces and aims to improve prosthetic and orthotic devices, enhancing their with the human body.
+Dr. Max Ortiz-Catalan: Based at Chalmers University of , Ortiz-Catalan’s work in neuromuscular interfaces and virtual reality aims to improve prosthetic and orthotic devices, enhancing their integration with the human body.

 Dr. Kevin Warwick: Recognized for his experiments in implanting technology into his own body at the University of Reading, Warwick’s endeavors explore the boundaries of human-machine symbiosis.

-Dr. Arati Prabhakar: Former of DARPA, Prabhakar has overseen numerous projects related to human augmentation, from exoskeletons for soldiers to interfaces.
+Dr. Arati Prabhakar: Former of DARPA, Prabhakar overseen numerous projects related to human augmentation, exoskeletons for soldiers to brain-computer interfaces.

-Dr. Mikhail Lebedev: A researcher focusing on brain-machine interfaces, Lebedev's work at Duke University investigates how external devices can be controlled by human thoughts, paving the for advanced augmentation.
+Dr. Mikhail Lebedev: A researcher focusing on brain-machine interfaces, Lebedev’s work at Duke University investigates how external devices be controlled by human thoughts, the way for advanced augmentation.

 Dr. Jennifer Collinger: At the University of Pittsburgh, Collinger’s research on brain-computer interfaces aims to restore function to individuals with paralysis, emphasizing the fusion of technology and neural pathways.